 If you are unsure about any of the above or if you are concerned that any of the above aspects may be an issue of concern in the application, an appropriate specialist should be appointed to assist in the completion of this section.
 Information in respect of the above will often be available as part of the project information or at the planning sections of local authorities.
 Where it exists, the 1:50 000 scale Regional Geotechnical Maps prepared by the Council for Geo Science may also be consulted.
-Please see Appendix D1.
+Please refer to Appendix D1 for the Geohydrological Impact Assessment.